 Every single pixel has to be carefully arranged to produce optimum results.
-Negative space must be understood and must be applied consistently.
-Having an expert knowledge of typography and a trained eye for selecting the perfect color scheme are just some of the other creative skills you will need to create an ultra-minimalist web layout successfully.
+Negative space must be understood and applied consistently.
+Having expert knowledge of typography and a trained eye for selecting the perfect color scheme are just some of the other creative skills you will need to successfully create an ultra-minimalist web layout.